mattbanks/Drupal-7-Starter-Theme/README.md

 ## Summary

 Drupal 7 Starter Theme for use as a starting template for building custom themes.
-Uses Compass/SCSS, HTML5 Boilerplate 4 with Modernizr and Normalize.css.
+Uses Compass/SCSS, HTML5 Boilerplate 4 with Modernizr and Normalize.css, and Grunt for all tasks.

 ## Usage

-Rename folder to your theme name, rename .info file, edit settings, and begin development.

-I use [CodeKit](http://incident57.com/codekit/) for Compass/SCSS compiling, but feel free to use whatever app or command line tool you prefer.
-[LiveReload](http://livereload.com/) and [Grunt](http://gruntjs.com/) are also great tools for compiling SCSS.
+The theme is setup to use [Grunt](http://gruntjs.com/) to compile Compass/SCSS, lint, concatenate and minify JavaScript (with source maps), optimize images, and [LiveReload](http://livereload.com/) the browser (with extension), with flexibility to add any additional tasks via the Gruntfile.
+Alternatively, you can use [CodeKit](http://incident57.com/codekit/) or whatever else you prefer to compile the SCSS and manage the JavaScript.

+Rename folder to your theme name, rename .info file to your theme name, change the `assets/scss/style.scss` intro block to your theme information.
+Open the theme directory in terminal and run `npm install` to pull in all Grunt dependencies.
+Run `grunt` to execute tasks.
+Code as you will.
+If you have the LiveReload browser extension, it will reload after any SCSS or JS changes.
+To optimize images, run `grunt imagemin`.

-- Compile `scss/style.scss` to `style.css` (defined in config.rb for Compass)
+- Compile `assets/scss/style.scss` to `style.css` (all paths defined in config.rb for Compass)
-- Compile `js/plugins.js` to `js/plugins.min.js`
+- Compile `assets/scss/editor-style.scss` to `editor-style.css`
+- Concatenate and minify all plugins in `assets/js/vender` and `assets/js/source/plugins.js` to `assets/js/plugins.min.js`
-- Compile `js/main.js` to `js/main.min.js`
+- Minify `assets/js/source/main.js` to `assets/js/main.min.js`
 - ??
 - Profit

+### Deployment

+The theme includes deployments via [grunt-rsync](https://github.com/jedrichards/grunt-rsync).
+The Gruntfile includes setups for staging and production - edit your paths and host, then run `grunt rsync:staging` or `grunt rsync:production` to deploy your files via rsync.

 ### Features